processone/rtb/README.md

 The symbol '?' is replaced by an identifier of random available session.
-For example, when there are already spawned 5 connections with 1,3 and 5 connections being fully established (and, thus, internally registered as "sessions"), the pattern `user?` will yield into `user1`, `user3` or `user5`, but not into `user2` or `user4`.
+For example, when there are already spawned 5 connections with 1,3 and 5 connections being fully established (and, thus, internally registered as a "session"), the pattern `user?` will yield into `user1`, `user3` or `user5`, but not into `user2` or `user4`.
 Patterns with such identifier are supposed to be used for sending/publishing